wqking/eventpp/doc/scopedremover.md

 class ScopedRemover;
 ```

-`DispatcherType` can be CallbackList, EventDispatcher, or EventQueue.
+`DispatcherType` can be CallbackList, EventDispatcher, EventQueue, HeterCallbackList, HeterEventDispatcher, or HeterEventQueue.

 <a id="a3_3"></a>
 ### Member functions